djalbat/reaction-hooks/README.md

 ```
 In the `getChildContext()` lifecycle method, two of the topmost component's own methods are assigned to the context, a reference to which is then passed to the component's children.
 Conversely, in the `childContextSet()` lifecycle method, whatever methods are on the child context at this point, which will have been assigned by the children, are assigned to the topmost component.

-Beginning to look down the DOM hierarchy at the component's children, we see that the `GotItHeader` component adds two of its own methods to the context:
+Beginning to look down at the component's children, we see that the `GotItHeader` component adds two of its own methods to the context:

 ```
 export default class GotItHeader extends Component {